open-access-policies/health-tech/Security/Policies/sec-pol-005.md

 **3.1.2 Pre-Engagement Risk Assessment**

-Prior to engaging any vendor, a formal risk assessment shall be conducted appropriate to the vendor's risk classification.
+Prior to engaging any vendor, the designated Business Owner, in coordination with the Security Officer, shall conduct and document a formal risk assessment appropriate to the vendor's risk classification.
+The results of this assessment must be formally approved before contracts are executed.

 **High-Risk Vendor Requirements:**
 - Comprehensive security questionnaire (e.g., SIG Lite, CAIQ, or equivalent)